Tamschi/Asteracea/book/src/intro.md

 > - "Loops"
 > - A standard library, including a mockable HTTP client (for client **and** server).
 > - A router, hopefully nicely possible outside the core library.
 > - A turnkey app base.
-The needs to come with SSR and then optionally hydrate.
+This needs to come with SSR and then optionally hydrate.
 > - Anything I haven't thought of!
 [Suggestions](https://github.com/Tamschi/Asteracea/discussions/categories/ideas) are welcome.

 <!-- markdownlint-enable no-multiple-space-blockquote -->